-As at December 31, 2012, we had an aggregate of \$1.56 billion of indebtedness outstanding under various credit agreements.
-As at the same date, we had \$532.7 million of available borrowing capacity under four facilities committed to finance part of the pre-delivery and delivery installments of the construction of our ten newbuild vessels on order.
+As at December 31, 2013, we had an aggregate of \$1.87 billion of indebtedness outstanding under various credit agreements.
+As at the same date, we had \$57.0 million of available borrowing capacity under one facility committed to finance part of the pre-delivery and delivery installments of the construction of our wholly-owned newbuild vessels on order.
 See "-Credit Facilities".
-As at February 22, 2013, we had \$525.1 million of available borrowing capacity under four facilities committed to finance part of the construction of our ten newbuild borrowing capacity under four facilities committed to finance part of the pre-delivery and delivery installments of the construction of our ten newbuild borrowing capacity under four facilities committed to finance part of the pre-delivery and delivery installments of the construction of our ten newbuild vessels on order.
-Furthermore, as of February 22, 2013, the vessels shown in the table below were free of debt.
+As at February 17, 2014, we had \$38.0 million of available borrowing capacity under one facility committed to finance part of the pre-delivery and delivery installments of the construction of our two wholly-owned newbuild vessels on order.
+Furthermore, as of February 17, 2014, the vessels shown in the table below were free of debt.